TadiT7/treble_experimentations_wiki/Nokia-6.1-Plus-(X6).md

 >I had to change the network signal reading method RSRP to get accurate signal reading.
 Leaving it on default mode shows no signal while the other two shows full-signal always.

 >Viper4Android(I used the magisk module, Material Edition) needs the option **Attach Audio Effects** to be enabled to work properly.

+>System does not reset battery stats automatically after the phone charge 80> or more.
+You will have to do it manually.
 ---------------------------------------------------------------------------------------------------------------------------
 Tested by Thanuj/SnapDrag910/MatteBlacke